 We have incorporated, and may in the future incorporate, technology and components from third parties into our products.
 We cannot be certain that our suppliers and licensors are not infringing the intellectual property rights of third parties or that the suppliers and licensors have sufficient rights to the technology in all jurisdictions in which it may sell our products.
 We may not be able to rely on indemnification obligations of third parties, to the extent they offer them.
-If our implementation or ongoing use of such technology is limited because of intellectual property infringement claims brought by third parties against our suppliers or licensors or against us, or if we are unable to continue to obtain such technology could be severely limited, and our business could be harmed.
+If our implementation or ongoing use of such technology is limited because of intellectual property infringement claims brought by third parties against our suppliers or licensors or against us, or if we are unable to continue to obtain such technology or enter into new agreements therefor on commercially reasonable terms, our ability to develop and sell products, subscriptions, and services containing such technology could be severely limited, and our business could be harmed.
 Disputes with suppliers and licensors could result in the payment of additional royalties or penalties by us, cancellation or non-renewal of the underlying license or litigation.
 In the event that we cannot renew existing licenses, or enter into new licenses of comparable technology, we may be required to discontinue or limit our use of the operations, products, or offerings that include or incorporate the licensed intellectual property.
 Any such discontinuation or limitation could have a material and adverse impact on our business, financial condition, and results of operation.
 Additionally, if we are unable to obtain necessary technology and components from third parties at all, including certain sole suppliers, we may be forced to acquire or develop alternative technology or components, which may require significant time, cost, and effort and may be of lower quality or performance standards.
 This could limit or delay our ability to offer new or competitive products and increase our costs of production.
-If alternative technology or components cannot be obtained or developed, we may not be able to offer certain functionality as part of our products, subscriptions, and services.
-As a result, our margins, market share and results
+If alternative technology or components cannot be obtained